 Technology can sometimes create distractions for small business owners.
 But if you choose the right tech, it can really make you more productive and enable you to accomplish yourself what it used to take an army of employees to do.
-We can’t all start out with every tool, but whatever you have, make sure you are using it optimally so you are getting all the business growing potential out of it.
+We can’t all start out with every tool, but whatever you have, make sure you are using it optimally so you are getting all the business growth potential out of it.

 I have created a list of the Ultimate Toolbox for every solopreneur and entrepreneur.
 Click below to download a copy.

 I wish I had taken this more seriously in the very early stages of my business.
 Your email list will become your business lifeline as you use it to stay top of mind and engaged with both your customers and prospects.
 Make sure that most of the content you create is “sticky” with opportunities to register and download valuable content that you are providing for free.
 The earlier you can start an ongoing list-building strategy, the healthier your business will be.